cydriclopez/docker-ng-dev/README.md

 I recommend <ins>***using only Docker Official Images***</ins> to keep away from malicious codes and vulnerabilities.
 You can also use images from companies you trust.

 The Docker official repository of images is located in [<ins>hub.docker.com</ins>](https://hub.docker.com/).
 Here you can search for the docker image you can download.
 This is the docker hub page for [Node](https://hub.docker.com/_/node).
-Node is the foundation code to run Angular.
+Node is the foundation code to run Angular for development.

 ### Docker for development